vishalshar/SpeakerDiarization_RNN_CNN_LSTM/README.md

 ## Citation
-If you find our project helpful please cite our arxiv paper below:
+If you find our project helpful please cite our arxiv report below:

 ```
 @misc{sharma2020speaker,